Sliced-ketchup Kickstarter takes the chaos out of condiments

 What have we done to deserve such ill treatment from our condiments?
 Slice of Sauce comes from Bo's Fine Foods and takes a fruit-leather-like approach to ketchup.
 It's shelf-stable and can last up to a year in your pantry.

-The Slice of Sauce concept opens up a lot of questions.
+The Slice of Sauce concept raises a lot of questions.
 When will we get slices of mustard?
 What about slices of pickle relish?
 Can I wrap sushi with a slice of ketchup?

 While sliced ketchup sounds like a good accompaniment for sandwiches, it won't help you with your french fries.
 For that, you'll just have to suffer the regular stuff.